 The severity of symptoms ranges from mild, short-lived diarrhea to shock and death due to extreme fluid loss.
 Most symptoms occur one to three days after exposure.

 The first priority in treating cholera is to replace fluids and electrolytes lost through diarrhea .
-In severe cases, uncorrected dehydration can be fatal.
+In severe cases, dehydration can be fatal if it is not treated right away.
 Hydration solutions can be given orally or through an IV.

 Antibiotic medications may help shorten the course of the disease in severe cases.
 They may also be given to the people you live with to prevent them from becoming ill.